dsmrreader/dsmr-reader/docs/installation.rst

     sudo chown -R dsmr:dsmr /var/www/dsmrreader/

-5. Clone project code from Github
+5. Clone project code from GitHub
 ---------------------------------
 Now is the time to clone the code from the repository into the homedir we created.